ericmj/IronLua/README.md

 IronLua is intended to be a full implementation of Lua targeting .NET.
 Allowing easy embedding into applications and friction-less integration with .NET are key goals.

-It's built with F# on top of the Dynamic Language Runtime.
+It's built with C# on top of the Dynamic Language Runtime.

 Licensing has not been decided upon yet but it will be some form of [permissive free software license](http://en.wikipedia.org/wiki/Permissive_free_software_licence) for easy contribution and usage without any fuss.